nblumhardt/serilog-wiki/Home.md

 > Maintaining good quality documentation is a priority for Serilog.
-If you find missing or inaccurate content, please let us know via the issue tracker.
-If you'd like to extend the wiki with a topic or tutorial please email the discussion forum linked in the Resources section below.
-Thanks!
+If you find missing or inaccurate content, or if you'd like to extend the wiki with a topic or tutorial, please let us know via the issue tracker.

 ## Why Serilog?